bcchagas/nextsubnet/README.md

 ![nextsubnet logo](./logo/nextsubnet-banner.jpeg)

 # NEXTSUBNET
-`nextsubnet` is a tool for helping you find out what the next subnet available is in a given virtual network, specially when it already have some subnets created and you want to fill in the gaps when possible.
+`nextsubnet` is a tool for helping you find out what the next subnet available is in a given virtual network, specially when it already has some subnets created and you want to fill in the gaps when possible.

 ## INSTALATION